NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 and Cartosat-1.
 Otherwise, the camera files must be specified separately in XML files, as done for DigitalGlobe/Maxar images (:numref:`rawdg`) and PeruSat-1.

-For a first test, you can download an example stereo pair from GeoEye’s website at :cite:`geoeye:samples`.
+For a first test, you can download an example stereo pair from GeoEye's website at :cite:`geoeye:samples`.
 When we accessed the site, we downloaded a GeoEye-1 image of Hobart, Australia.
 As previously stated in the DigitalGlobe/Maxar section, these types of images are not ideal